zeromq/czmq/README.md

 #### zring - generic type-free doubly linked ring container

-Provides a generic container implementing a fast doubly-linked list, aka a ring.
+Provides a generic container implementing a fast doubly-linked ring, aka a ring.
 You can use this to construct multi-dimensional rings, and other structures together with other generic containers like zhash.